dart-lang/pub/doc/solver.md

 causes during [conflict resolution](#conflict-resolution), and how far back to jump when a conflict is found.

-If a partial solution has, for every positive assignment, a corresponding decision that satisfies that assignment, it's a total solution and version solving has succeeded.
+If a partial solution has, for every positive derivation, a corresponding decision that satisfies that assignment, it's a total solution and version solving has succeeded.